Traditional Persian residential architecture: Persian residential architecture

 A roofscape of a traditional neighborhood in Kashan.
 The roof in the foreground belongs to a Qajar era bath-house.

 Stucco reliefs from Borujerdi-ha House, Kashan.

 Koochehs provided relief from storms.
 This was an efficient and ancient form of urban design in Persia.
 Photograph is from Nain.

 Borujerdi-ha House, 1857, Kashan, a masterpiece of design.

 When visiting Kashan in 1993, the chairman of UNESCO remarked: “Kashani architects are the greatest alchemists of history.
 They could make gold out of dust”.
 Indeed, almost all of Kashan's masterpieces, as in many other parts of Iran are made of humble, local, earth.

 Like many other cities throughout Iran, stucco was the most widespread method of ornamentation in Persian houses.
 One reason was the relatively cheap price of the materials used (like gypsum for example) that don't require a high temperature to be transformed into plaster.
 This is an important consideration in places like central Iran where wood is relatively scarce.
 Another reason is that it is easily shaped, molded, or carved.
 Thanks to stucco, a wall of crudely fashioned stone blocks or raw brick, gives an impression of great luxury.
 Thus, stucco owes its luxurious appearance to the skill of the craftsman.
 And with a tradition of stucco technique going back to pre-Islamic Iran, this is an art fully mastered by Persian craftsmen, as seen here.

-Earthquakes in Iran leave massive destruction.
+Earthquakes in Iran can cause severe damage.
 Most of Iran's remaining traditional houses date from the post-quake eras during the Qajar period.
-Despite this, the efforts of Persiam architects to build resistance to earthquakes into their works let to many buildings remaining such as the spectacular Safavid Persian palaces as recounted by French and British explorers in many parts of Persia.
+Despite this, the efforts of Persian architects to build resistance to earthquakes into their works led to many buildings remaining such as the spectacular Safavid Persian palaces as recounted by French and British explorers in many parts of Persia.